twitchard/blog/posts/2019-06-21-life-is-too-short-for-jenkins.markdown

 title: Life is Too Short for Jenkins
 class: prose
 description: Richard's software blog
+quote: "The worst thing about Jenkins is that it works."
 ---

 <img src="../images/dropCapA.jpg" alt="A" class="dropCap"/>bout nine months ago, I requested a transfer to the team working on the company's CI tooling.
 In my judgement, CI was a major productivity blocker for the whole organization, and I hoped I would be able to help improve it and make a broad, positive impact.